git-ecosystem/git-bundle-server/README.md

 # `git-bundle-server`: Manage a self-hosted bundle server

 [bundle-uris]: https://github.com/git/git/blob/next/Documentation/technical/bundle-uri.txt
+[contributing]: CONTRIBUTING.md
 [license]: LICENSE

 ## Background

 By running this software, you can self-host a bundle server to work with Git's [bundle URI feature][bundle-uris].

+This repository is under active development, and loves contributions from the community :heart:.
+Check out [CONTRIBUTING][contributing] for details on getting started.

 ## Cloning and Building